The Amazon Automation Scam 101: Everything You Need to Know to Avoid Trouble

 7 – You should never hire someone to run your business unless you know how to do it yourself.

 There is no harm in hiring extra help to get your business off the ground, even with the day-to-day running.

 However, starting your own business is a big investment.
 Because of this, you should really know the ins and outs of it before hiring someone to take over the running of the whole thing.

-Using a ‘Done For You' service in this way means that you don't really have a solid understanding of your business and how your Amazon store works.
+The problem with this type of business model, and using a ‘Done For You' service in this way, means that you don't really have a solid understanding of your business and how your Amazon store works.

 This is probably fine while things are going well.
 However, if things don't go as planned and you need to step up to the plate, you will struggle to take over.
 That is definitely not a position you want yourself or your business to be in.